prebid/prebid-server-java/docs/config-app.md

 For account processing rules available next options:
 - `settings.enforce-valid-account` - if equals to `true` then request without account id will be rejected with 401.
-- `settings.generate-storedrequest-bidrequest-id` - overrides `bidrequest.id` in amp or app stored request with generated UUID if true.
+- `settings.generate-storedrequest-bidrequest-id` - overrides `bidrequest.id` in amp or huaweiAdsApp stored request with generated UUID if true.
 Default value is false.
 This flag can be overridden by setting `bidrequest.id` as `{{UUID}}` placeholder directly in stored request.

 It is possible to specify default account configuration values that will be assumed if account config have them unspecified or missing at all.
 Example: